 A bumper sticker for bag of words model enthusiasts, drawing attention to the fact that bag of words models disregard both grammar and word order.
 Modified from a design by Othar Hansson.

-Gensim’s word2vec is commonly used python library for NLP which enables training of models for vector encoding and decoding of words.
+Word2vec from the gensim package is commonly used for python-implemented NLP tasks, and it enables training of models for vector encoding and decoding of words.
 Word2vec based models can contain impressively deep information about the relationship between words.
 In an oft-cited example for a popular word2vec model, if vector(“Madrid”) represents the vector for Madrid, then vector(“Madrid”) – vector(“Spain”) + vector(“France”) is closest to vector(“Paris”), despite the model not being explicitly told about country/capitol city relationships.

-I tried many approaches, some of which were comparable to skip-thoughts.
+I tried several approaches over the course of the project, some of which came in slightly below the performance of skip-thoughts.
 The approaches had AUCs of 0.63, 0.69, 0.70, and 0.70, for tf-idf, word2vec self-trained model, word2vec Google News pre-trained model, and word2vec pre-trained model using word movers distance, respectively.

-I would like to thank my fellow Insight Data Science participants and coordinators for their invaluable feedback.
+I would like to thank my fellow Insight Data Science fellows and coordinators for their invaluable feedback.
 I would especially like to thank Andrej Ficnar and Dan Vatterott for their useful suggestions.